eerimoq/dbg-macro/README.rst

 About
 =====

-Three macros that prints and returns the value of a given expression for quick and dirty debugging, inspired by Rusts `dbg!(…) macro`_ and its `C++ variant`_.
+A few macros that prints and returns the value of a given expression for quick and dirty debugging, inspired by Rusts `dbg!(…) macro`_ and its `C++ variant`_.